-Border Patrol in Rio Grande Valley considering releasing illegal crossers into U.S. without court date
+Border Patrol in Rio Grande Valley considering releasing illegal crossers into US without court date

 The process of issuing each migrant an NTA can take hours per individual or family.
 This would not apply to unaccompanied minors.

-The RGV is ground zero for the surge in border crossings and is more than 700% overcapacity.
+The RGV, based in Texas, is ground zero for the surge in border crossings and is more than 700% overcapacity.

 BIDEN ADMIN ALLOWED MAJORITY OF MIGRANT FAMILIES WHO SURRENDERED AT BORDER INTO US